survivejs/webpack-book/manuscript/developing/03_composing_configuration.md

 ### Pushing Parts to Packages

 Given all configuration is JavaScript, nothing prevents you from consuming it as a package or packages.
 It would be possible to package the shared configuration so that you can consume it across multiple projects.
-See the *Package Authoring Techniques* chapter for further information on how to achieve this.
+See the *Authoring Packages* chapter for further information on how to achieve this.

 {pagebreak}